skibblenybbles/jquery-platinum/README.md

 A jQuery utility library for building fast-loading, professional frontend code.

+*Important!
+This project is a work-in-progress, so the APIs may change.
+If you want a snapshot of the current version, clone it or fork it.*

 ### Project goals

 * Extend jQuery with expressive, useful utilities for arrays, objects and asynchronous operations